Kyliekyler/MAGNETAR/README.md

 ```
 Sleep Mode = Pauses MAGNETAR processes when phone are turned off
            and continue processes when it was turned on
-Cooldown Mode = Automatically set to lower profile to avoid overheating
+Cooldown Mode = Monitors temp and automatically set low performance
            when temp reached above 45°C
 Ultra Powersave Mode = Lowering power draw to avoid draining below
            10% batt capacity
-Charge Mode = Automatically set to lower profile to avoid excess heating
+Charge Mode = Like adaptive mode but prioritizes temp over performance
-            when phone is being used while charging
+           to avoid excess heating while phone is on charge
 ```

 ### Log Modes